tobyzerner/json-api-server/docs/context.md

     // The request that is currently being handled public ServerRequestInterface $request;

+    // The collection that the request is for public ?CollectionInterface $collection = null;

     // The resource that the request is for public ?ResourceInterface $resource = null;